- In the initial discussion with a client (see Brendan Richards' quote below)

 Tip 3: Show data dependencies and data flowsYour architecture diagram should show how the components of your solution fit together.
 It should also show *how* the components of the architecture depend on each other for functionality, as well as upstream and downstream data dependencies.

-- Figure: OK Example - Shows the technologies and data flows.
-Gives an overview of the whole application in one diagram.
+- Figure: OK Example - Shows the technologies and data flows (from the data --> Azure Data Factory -->Azure Databricks --> Power BI).
+This gives an overview of the whole application in one diagram.

 Tip 4: Put data at the top